montero-melis/2018_replication_sheb-pulv2013/team_instructions/data-coding_workflow.md

 relevant information to `translation_simple`.
 - Use the `comment` column if you have any additional comment on the participant's response.
-If, for instance, the participant says that they did something wrong (mixed up the numbers) in the rating task, you can write it here.
-This is not to transcribe what the participant says, but your comment based on what they say.
+If, for instance, the participant says that they did something wrong (e.g., mixed up the numbers in the rating task), you can write it here.
+Do not use this column to transcribe what the participant said, but rather your comment or remarks concerning what they said.

 ### Scoring translations

-Here you will score the *unique translations* provided by all participants.
-This means that, instead of going response through response, we have created a CSV file where, for each English target verb, there are as many distinct rows as there are distinct translations provided by the participants.
+I this second step, you will score the *unique translations* provided by all participants.
+This means that, instead of going response through response, we will have created a CSV file where, for each English target verb, there are as many distinct rows as there are distinct translations provided by the participants.
 You will score each of those translations.

 To do that:

 1. Open the file `norming_1809_analysis/data_coding/eng-swe_translation_key_DO-NOT-SCORE-HERE.csv`
-in your SP of choice (be aware of the encoding issues named above).
+in your SP of choice (be aware of the potential character encoding issues raised above).
 2. Save the file immediately into the same folder, giving it the name `eng-swe_translation_key_<your initials>` (e.g., `eng-swe_translation_key_GMM`)
-3. Save always two versions of the file, one using a native format of your SP and another as a CSV file with "UTF-8" encoding (it is only the latter you will push to github if you're using git)
+3. Save always two versions of the file, one using a native format of your SP and another as a CSV file with "UTF-8" encoding (it is only the latter you will push to github if you're using git); this is to ensure we have at least one working version of the document in case we run into character encoding problems.
 4. Write your initials in the first row of the `coder` column
-5. Now score each row according to the followins scoring scheme...
+5. Now score each row according to the following scoring scheme...

 **Scoring scheme**: